-Apoquel works rapidly, most pets see complete relief within just a few days.
-We typically give it twice daily for 7 days if the pet is very uncomfortable, then go to once daily.
-If it has not worked after 2 weeks, it is very unlikely to work better with continued use in my opinion.
-Zoetis reports that 60% of moderate to severe atopic dermatitis cases are controlled long term at once daily dosing, likely because severe cases would do better on twice daily dosing long term, but this is off label use (not FDA approved).
+Apoquel works rapidly, most dogs see complete relief within just a few days.
+Infections with yeast, bacteria, or mites may prevent apoquel from working as well as it should.
+Zoetis reports that 60% of moderate to severe atopic dermatitis cases are controlled long term at once daily dosing, some severe cases may do better on twice daily dosing long term, but this is off label use (not FDA approved).
 Most moderate to severe skin diseases need combinations of several therapies to keep the patient well controlled.

 In humans, it is not recommended to give some of these JAK inhibitor drugs with CYP3A4 inhibitors like ketoconazole.
 I have not seen bad side effects giving almost any drug with Apoquel, including ketoconazole.
 I recommend using caution with other drugs that may affect the bone marrow however.

 Long term studies of giving Apoquel along with other immunosuppressants like steroids and cyclosporine have not been done.
 My clinical experience would suggest that steroids at anti-inflammatory doses of 0.5mg/kg twice daily and taper is seems to be safe for the short term.
 If steroids are needed with Apoquel, evaluate how well the Apoquel is actually working for the patient.
 Apoquel is effective very quickly, so there is no need to transition slowly from steroids to Apoquel.
 Tapering steroids may be needed to prevent an Addisonian crisis in a pet who has been on high doses or daily steroids for more than a month.